ARTICLE CATEGORIES

 Commercial detergent is a modern invention, ergo, there are very viable alternatives from world history.
 Dangerous chemicals in laundry detergent aren’t required to clean clothing.

-As the millennial generation reaches adulthood and begins establishing families, many more informed consumers are choosing to let history teach valuable lessons about safer, more natural cleaning methods.
-Obviously, this is not limited to millennials—previous generations have also gained life experience and many people of all ages are no longer comfortable using harsh cleaners to clean house.
+As more informed consumers establish families and rethink the toxic burden in their homes, many are choosing to let history teach valuable lessons about safer, more natural cleaning methods.
+Obviously, this is not limited to one generation—previous generations have also gained life experience, and many people of all ages are no longer comfortable using harsh cleaners to clean house.

 Historical options vary by culture and time period, and many are useful and viable today.
 So, if I don’t want to use dangerous chemicals in laundry detergent at my house, what are my choices?
 (Also known as, “I just know there will be a mutiny at my house if I stop buying Laundry Pods?)